UpVent/orchid/index.md

 [project page](https://upvent.codes/orchid)**

+> Disclaimer: Orchid is what you can call a "Server Management Swiss Knife"
+> and should not be confused with the same capabilities of server automation
+> software like Ansible or control panels like Webmin.
+Orchid is just for
+> reducing the most common steps in server applications setup, quick
+> management and deploy.

 Orchid is a script written in *closest possible* POSIX bash.
 This script aims to provide an easy way to manage, create, destroy or deploy common server applications.
 Orchid also lets you compile kernels and provides basic hardening